 Islam completely permeates the lives of the Tajik, governing what they eat, how they act, and how the women dress.
 They also observe Islamic rituals that are related to birth, puberty, marriage, and death.
 They faithfully repeat memorized prayers five times each day, facing Mecca, Islam's holy city.

-In addition to their Islamic beliefs, many of the Tajik practice spiritism (superstitious practices that make use of charms and amulets).
+In addition to their Islamic beliefs, many of the Tajik practice spiritism (practices that make use of charms and amulets).

 What are Their Needs?